 The award-winning and ever-popular puzzle game Cut the Rope is back with a beautiful 3D remaster.
 Cut ropes, avoid obstacles and use Newton's law of physics to complete puzzles with lots of obstacles and fun boosters, from magic hats to whoopee cushions, along the way.
 Your mission is to deliver sweet treats to Om Nom, the little green monster with a candy addiction.

 Three word review: Cartoon twin-stick mayhem

-A twin-stick shooter.
-You are a ghostbuster who racks up money for each ghost exorcised.
+Get ready to fulfil all your ghost-busting fantasies.
+With this twin-stick shooter you visit all kinds of haunted locations with a plasma blaster to rid them of ghosts.
+You rack up money for each ghost exorcised.
 It’s fast and manic, and you get to upgrade your abilities between levels.

 Dear Reader (Editor's Pick)

 There are countless word games for iOS, but Dear Reader uses actual text from works of literature that have slipped out of copyright, including classics from Jane Austen, Voltaire and Jules Verne.
 You fill in the right missing words, or swap them, to restore the original text.
 This one might even nudge a couple of you to read some of the classics afterwards.